-"With these opportunities and challenges in mind, the United City of Yorkville has understood that a new Comprehensive Plan can serve as the roadmap for undertaking new initiatives and in coordinating the efforts and activities of other key partners, such as the Park and Library departments, School District, business and property and owners, local industries and other organizations, agencies and entities."
+"With these opportunities and challenges in mind, the United City of Yorkville has understood that a new Comprehensive Plan can serve as the roadmap for undertaking new initiatives and in coordinating the efforts and activities of other key partners, such as the Park and Library departments, School District, business and property owners, local industries and other organizations, agencies and entities."

-"A fully up-to-date Comprehensive Plan can also help to make more informed decisions on critical issues related to land use, transportation, and capital improvements, issues that can have significant impacts on how Yorkville develops in the future.
-Change will always occur - a Comprehensive Plan that responds to local conditions effectively can help address the challenges that change always presents."
+"A fully up-to-date Comprehensive Plan can also help to make more informed decisions on critical issues related to land use, transportation, and capital improvements, issues that can have significant impacts on how Yorkville develops in the future."